Is it or is it not a siling labuyo?

 These peppers are said to be brought to Southeast Asia by the Spanish and the Portuguese to give our dishes a delightful heat and so the Philippines may not be the only country that inherited this kind of pepper.
-If you're confused about whether the sili you have in your kitchen is a siling labuyo, or it could be a Thai chili!
+The sili you have in your kitchen may be is a siling labuyo, or it could be a Thai chili!
 They look a lot alike, but there are some differences.

-According to the chart, the Thai chili spicy level ranges from “hot” to “spicy hot” and are hotter than the jalape√Īo, tabasco, serrano, and even the cayenne chili peppers.
-The¬†siling labuyo¬†meanwhile is “spicy hot” to “very hot” and are similar in heat to the infamous Scotch bonnet, haba√Īero, and the Devil’s tongue red chili peppers.
+According to the chart, the Thai chili spicy level ranges from “hot” to “spicy hot” and are hotter than the jalapeño, tabasco, serrano, and even the cayenne chili peppers.
+The siling labuyo meanwhile is “spicy hot” to “very hot” and are similar in heat to the infamous Scotch bonnet, habañero, and the Devil’s tongue red chili peppers.

 2 Siling labuyo is smaller than Thai chili.